qiguosun/JackCarRentalProblem/README.md

 ## Implementation details

--The file poissonDistribution.py is used to generate poisson Distribution of cars rent and return.
+1) The file poissonDistribution.py is used to generate poisson Distribution of cars rent and return.

--In environment.py "\__init__" method the poisson distributions are initialized; in the calc_reward_and_prob method the reward and probility for each state is calculated.
+2) For environment.py file, the init() method initialized poisson distributions; the calc_reward_and_prob method calculate the reward and probility of each state.

--The policyIteration.py follows the pseudocode of policy iteration described in the book.
+3) The policyIteration.py follows the pseudocode of policy iteration described in the book, which is used to find the optimal policy.

--The results.py illustrate the optimal policy.
+4) The results.py file is used to illustrate the optimal policy.

 ## License